Tzigger/kinetic_dast/docs/ELEMENT-SCANNER.md

 ## Troubleshooting
 - **Element not found**: confirm locator, ensure `pageUrl` navigation, add preActions/waits if needed.
-- **No vulnerabilities detected**: verify the target actually sinks input; try different contexts/payloads or run the VerifiedScanner on the same page as a baseline.
+- **No vulnerabilities detected**: verify the target actually sinks input; try different contexts/payloads or run a broader active scan on the same page as a baseline.
 - **Stateful pages**: set `pageTimeout` and consider reloading between elements via preActions if state leaks.